Dental Filling in Turkey

 Who is suitable for Dental Filling?

 Children and adults can have dental filling treatment if needed.
 Some symptoms occurring in the teeth may reveal decay.
 The resulting colorations are the first sign of bruises.
 Dentists use a pointed metal tool called sond and detect possible caries marks.
 After this determination, it is decided to apply dental filling to the patient.
 Of course, the patient's mouth and teeth structure must also be appropriate.
 The application of aesthetic filling is also very common in recent years.
-The aesthetic filling, which has replaced the Black filling application in recent years, is a filling method that solves the lack of teeth and damaged situations in creating any appearance anxiety.
+The aesthetic dental filling in Turkey, which has replaced the Black filling application in recent years, is a filling method that solves the lack of teeth and damaged situations in creating any appearance anxiety.
 Aesthetic fillings made in tooth color are applied to both front and back teeth.
 Aesthetic fillings adhered with a special light technique are preferred because amalgam fillings do not meet aesthetic expectations.
 This treatment is usually preferred by patients with aesthetic concerns.
 You cannot withstand the pain caused by caries in your teeth for a long time.
 You can even understand that you need filling from these pains.
 In this case, dentist control is mandatory.
 Filling process is applied to caries, cracks and broken teeth.
 Most people go to the dentist when they have a toothache.
 But this situation is wrong.
 Check with your dentist regularly every year.

 Dental Filling Types

 Although there are many types of fillers, there are 3 types of dental fillers that are commonly used.
 These are amalgam filling, composite filling and porcelain filling.
 It may not be appropriate to use the same filling for every patient and every tooth.
 Factors such as the patient’s allergy to substances, the location of the tooth, the size of the decay determine the type of filling to be preferred.